A Brief History

 The Highlanders however long remained loyal to the exiled Stuarts.
 In 1715 they attempted to restore the house of Stuart to the throne; James Stuart, known as the Old Pretender, was proclaimed James III.
 The uprising however failed miserably.

-In 1745 a number of clans (oft grudgingly) supported his son, Charles Edward, known as ‘the Young Pretender’ (Bonnie Prince Charlie), but it all finally ended in 1746 with the battle of Culloden when the Highland forces were defeated by the English.
+Twenty eight years later, in 1745 a number of clans (oft grudgingly) supported his son, Charles Edward, known as ‘the Young Pretender’ (Bonnie Prince Charlie).
+Although the 'Jacobites' did very well initially (they got quite close to London!), it all finally ended in 1746 with the battle of Culloden when the Highland forces were defeated by the English.

 Listing of rulers of Dál Riata and early Scotland and their "accomplishments"